 Of chief concern on the school bus is the safety of each rider.
 If the driver is being distracted by a discipline problem, the safety of all students may be jeopardized.
 For this reason, we strongly support the rules presented by our bus service contractor.
-These rules are listed below.
+Read the bus rules here.